jjgonecrypto/msw-api/README.md

 //get all forecast entries with 5 or more solid stars, at least 6 in min breaking height and a 16 or more second period forecast.where({ minSolidStars: 5, minBreakingHeight: 6, minPeriod: 16 });

+//get all forecast entries with at least 17s period and wind no greater than 10 (mph) which occur in a sequence of at least three entries in length forecast.where({ minPeriod: 17, maxWindSpeed: 10, minSequence: 3 });
 ```